 The Real Problem

-The issue lies not only in distressing childhood memories or experiences, such as being yelled at, emotionally or physically abused, publicly humiliated, or told hurtful things like, “you’ll never be enough.”
-The deeper issue is our inability to practice the kind of courage that allows us to develop new thought and speech patterns.
+The issue lies not just in the distressing memories we encountered as children – such as being yelled at, emotionally or physically abused, publicly humiliated, or told hurtful things like you’ll never be enough.
+The deeper issue lies in our inability to exercise true courage to develop new thought and speech patterns.
+This is not an overnight job however, because we naturally become what we’ve been exposed to.

 [Additional Read: Self-Care for Women Entrepreneurs: Strategies to Boost Success and Well-Being]